cincospenguinos/WanderingRocks/README.md

 ## MANDATORY

-- [ ] Complete the world
+- [x] You may only play the game once per day
-- [ ] You may only play the game once per day
+- [x] Complete the world
 - [x] A nokia phone that you can pick up and play _La Mort Voit_
 - [x] Franz Kafka walks around, and all the tiles surrounding him disappear as he walks